 Your employee handbook should include any policies that could be important for a new employee to understand.
 For example, stating your company’s overtime policy can be helpful.
 Your employee handbook should set forth the company policy regarding employee meal and break times as well.
 An ideal handbook should not merely restate New York law but also add any unique company-wide preferences such as who employees need to notify when they go on a meal break, if applicable.

 New York state is an “employment-at-will” state.
 In most cases, an employer may end the employment relationship for any reason and at any time.
 An employer may not terminate the employment when there is a collective bargaining agreement, public policy, existing law, or an employment contract in place.
 In some cases, a court will find an implied employment contract within the employee manual.

 It is essential that your employee manual only uses general statements of policy.
 Typically an explicit disclaimer statement that nothing in the book is an employment contract will prevent a claim that a handbook is an employment contract.
 Our employment law attorneys will review your manual to make sure that an employee cannot construe it to be an employment contract.

 New York Employee Training Requirements and Sexual Harassment Prevention

-New York state law requires employers to host the first session of their anti-sexual harassment training for their employees by October 9, 2019.
-Similarly, employers statewide need to have adopted their written policy to prevent sexual harassment by October 9, 2018.
+New York state law has required employers to host the first session of their anti-sexual harassment training for their employees by October 9, 2019.
+Similarly, employers statewide have needed to adopt their written policy to prevent sexual harassment by October 9, 2018.
 If you have not yet put forth your company’s written sexual harassment prevention policy, you violate New York state laws.
 The employment law attorneys at Lipsky Lowe can help you draft your company-wide written policy that complies with state law.